Particle trapping and conveying using an optical Archimedes' screw: Introduction

-Special interest is devoted to developing optical tractor beams, which allow the transfer of particles against the direction of the beam's propagation, i.e. the direction of the beam's momentum.
-This poses an interesting challenge since it requires moving a particle against the direction of both photophoretic forces and radiation pressure when a simple Gaussian beam is used.
-In addition to moving particles upstream, such tractor beams, also known as optical conveyors, are generally required to transport particles in both directions, upstream and downstream, in a controlled manner.

-For weakly absorbing particles, in a solution, optical conveyors were realized using a superposition of two Bessel beams, while changing the relative phase between them\cite{ruffner2012optical}.
-This change in phase, shifts the standing-wave pattern of the structured beam, carrying along particles trapped at the standing-wave intensity crests.

-For airborne absorbing particles which are expelled from high intensity regions, the common practice is to use hollowed beams having dark volumes to trap the particle and then moving the dark region \cite{zhang2011trapping,shvedov2011robust}.
-Alternatively, particles were manipulated by changing the polarization of the beam \cite{shvedov2014long}.
-For asymmetric airborne particles, it was shown experimentally that by changing the intensity of a single Gaussian beam, the axial location of a trapped particle can be controlled \cite{lin2014optical}.

-On top of these demonstrations several other quite involved methods were suggested for realizing tractor beams \cite{sukhov2011negative,novitsky2011single,chen2011optical}.

-Many of the beams used in optical trapping, with or without upstream transportation capability, use spatial modes having Orbital Angular Momentum (OAM)\cite{allen1992orbital,padgett2000light,padgett2004light,yao2011orbital}.
-These modes enable both the generation of hollowed beams useful in trapping absorbing airborne particles \cite{shvedov2010optical,shvedov2009optical,shvedov2014long,shvedov2010giant} and the transportation of particles along helical trajectories \cite{lee2010optical,zhao2015curved}.

 Here we present, experimentally, the use of a helical beam, made of the superposition of modes with different OAM and different axial wave vector components, to trap and transport absorbing airborne particles up- and downstream by rotating the beam one way or the other.
 This technique is an optical realization of the famous Archimedes' screw, used to bring water from underground wells.
 Not too close to the focus of the beam, the particle motion is matched to the movement of the optical screw, enabling robust and scalable two-way conveying.
+We would like to note that in recent years an optical Archimedes screw was suggested for manipulating the movement of trapped cold atoms \cite{okulov2012cold,al2016rotating}.